vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ## Remove and Reinstallation
 The recommended order to remove and reinstallation is:

-* remove and reinstall vFile plugin on all worker nodes
+* remove and reinstall VSSD plugin on all worker nodes
-* remove and reinstall vFile plugin on all manager nodes which are not swarm leader
+* remove and reinstall VSSD plugin on all manager nodes which are not swarm leader
-* remove and reinstall vFile plugin on manger node which is swarm leader
+* remove and reinstall VSSD plugin on manger node which is swarm leader

-Run the following command to remove and reinstall vFile plugin from docker cli:
+Run the following command to remove and reinstall VSSD plugin from docker cli:

 ```
 ~$ docker plugin rm vfile:latest vfile:latest
 ~$ docker plugin install --grant-all-permissions --alias vfile vmware/vfile:latest VFILE_TIMEOUT_IN_SECOND=90
 ```

-Note: Please make sure no volume exists when trying to remove and reinstall the vFile plugin.
+Note: Please make sure no volume exists when trying to remove and reinstall the VSSD plugin.

-You will get the following error when trying to remove vFile plugin if a volume still exists.
+You will get the following error when trying to remove VSSD plugin if a volume still exists.

 ```
 ~$ docker plugin rm vfile:latest